-After breakfast, spend some time in Orestiada, the northest town in Greece and take some great pictures of the Ardas River and its bridges before crossing the borders to Turkey.
+After breakfast, spend some time in Orestiada, the northwest town in Greece, and take some great pictures of the Ardas River and its bridges before crossing the borders to Turkey.

 In the afternoon, the tour brings us back to Orestiada for overnight

 Day 10: Orestiada, Demotica, Xanthi, Kavala, Thessaloniki, Katerini